danesnick/old_website/_posts/2021-02-02-Privacy-Fatigue.markdown

 * [Quitting Spotify](/blog/2021/01/10/why-i-stopped-using-spotify) in favor of buying music directly
 * Using Signal as my primary means of instant messaging

 However, the more I have gone down the digital privacy rabbit hole, the more powerless I feel sometimes on how much more work to be done, how much work that takes, and what conveniences you lose.
-Frankly, as the title of this post suggests, Iaboutve been feeling some decision fatigue and burnout on the entire matter.
+Frankly, as the title of this post suggests, I've been feeling some decision fatigue and burnout on the entire matter.

 A few recent examples of this fatigue/burnout include:

-* Reinstalling apps on my phone from the Google Play Store, such as Google Maps, since alternatives like OSM just arenaboutt good enough for daily use.
+* Reinstalling apps on my phone from the Google Play Store, such as Google Maps, since alternatives like OSM just aren've good enough for daily use.

 * Creating a new Reddit account so I can engage in communities like /r/hardwareswap.

 * Switching to GitHub for hosting this website, due to its convenient website deployment via Netlify.

-* Setting up [AirMessage](https://airmessage.org) to communicate with my friends who are on iPhones, since I donaboutt have the energy to try to convince them to use an alternative like Signal or XMPP.
+* Setting up [AirMessage](https://airmessage.org) to communicate with my friends who are on iPhones, since I don've have the energy to try to convince them to use an alternative like Signal or XMPP.
 I even bought a used Mac Mini to setup the server so I could also use iMessage on the desktop when needed.

-At this point, I feel like Iaboutve accomplished a lot with my digital privacy, but I tend to let others' opinions from people I respect affect my ability to feel validated and therefore feel like I'm not "doing enough."
+At this point, I feel like I've accomplished a lot with my digital privacy, but I tend to let others' opinions from people I respect affect my ability to feel validated and therefore feel like I'm not "doing enough."
 Furthermore, pretty much no one in my every day life thinks of this as a ethical issue, which I feel that the lack of in-person support makes it more difficult.

 Although there is a privacy-minded community through the Fediverse and most people are understanding and nuanced, there can be "privacy gatekeepers" that often can be very off-putting when youaboutre using "X" instead of "Y".